harsha-sharechat-account/Fast-AgingGAN/README.md

 If you do not have a pretrained age classifier in the models director called 'age_classifier.h5', pre-training will automatically run to train a classifier which will be used for training the generator later.

 # Samples
 The pretrained model was trained with a small classifier loss, you can increase the aging effect by weighing the loss higher during training.
 Zoom in to the faces to see the subtle changes.
-One thing that should be noticed is how well the background is preserved, and also the face identity compared to traditional methods.
+One thing that should be noticed is how well the background is preserved, and also the face identity is preserved compared to traditional methods.

 ![Sample-1](https://user-images.githubusercontent.com/4294680/71646298-65308400-2ce6-11ea-9234-2c0e738c3b93.png)
 ![Sample-2](https://user-images.githubusercontent.com/4294680/71646319-de2fdb80-2ce6-11ea-97fa-cc63f58bbb5e.png)